MichaelAHood/readmissions-risk-scorer/README.md

 sc = SparkContext()
 sqlContext = SQLContext(sc)
 ```
-* Now, we are reading to read in our `CSV` data from HDFS.
-First, we need the HDFS uri for our files from the Data Catalog.
+* In order to load our `CSV` files, we need the HDFS uris for our files from the Data Catalog.
 Click on the **Data Catalog** tab of the TAP Console and ensure you are viewing the **Data sets** subtab.
 From here, click on the filename of the `CSV` files you want to load into Spark.
 Once you click on the filename, you should see a **targetUri** that is very long and looks something like this:

 ![Finding file URIs in the Data Catalog](hdfs-uri.png)

-* Copy and paste the **targetUri** for each file in the **Data Catalog** that you want to load:
+* The below URIs are palacehodlers.
+Copy and paste the your **targetUri** for each file in the **Data Catalog** that you want to load:
 ```python
 hdfsPathAdmissions = "hdfs://nameservice1/org/1fc35ebe-d845-45e3-a2b1-b3effe9483e2/brokers/userspace/9e6d3f28-a119-43d9-ad67-fdbe4860be98/9997ff80-b53f-46c4-9dca-f76cc56c876a/000000_1"
 hdfsPathPatients = "hdfs://nameservice1/org/1fc35ebe-d845-45e3-a2b1-b3effe9483e2/brokers/userspace/9e6d3f28-a119-43d9-ad67-fdbe4860be98/d82b3a1e-de79-4312-98be-1499e25e25c6/000000_1"